UltimateByte/zip-updater/README.md

 # zip-updater
 Easily update any addon or content from a zip file !

-1) Download the script
+First, :  Download the script
 wget https://raw.githubusercontent.com/UltimateByte/zip-updater/master/zip-updater
-2) Edit the script accordingly to your needs nano zip-updater
+Then : Edit the script fo fit your needs nano zip-updater
+Then :  Make it executable
-3) chmod +x zip-updater
+chmod +x zip-updater
-4) Run
+Finally : Run and enjoy !
 ./zip-updater

 Using a cronjob ?
 Disable prompt by setting promptmode="off"